perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 We use the first of our two songs with file descriptors of 0 to do a second heap overflow and overwrite another tcache next pointer with the address of the free hook.
 For this we'll use a 0x3c0 chunk with the song `"Animal/animal.txt"`.
 Then we can use the second song to write the address of `system` to the freehook.

 Once we do that all we need is a heap chunk that starts with the memory "//bin/sh" followed by a null byte.
 We can go back to our first heap overflow and overflow an extra chunk of 0x20 and write "//bin/sh" to it.
 We're going to also need to allocate some more chunks to perform the second overflow and write.
-All in all, this is what the final exploit will look like:
+All in all, this is what the final exploit looks like:

 # Exploit